moxiegirl/getstarted/content/linux/step_six.md

 machine.
 If you left the original image on your machine.
 Docker would not pull from the hub &mdash; why would it?
 The two images are identical.

-1. Place your cursor at the prompt in the Boot2Docker terminal window.
+1. Place your cursor at the prompt in your terminal window.

 2. Type `docker images` to list the images you currently have on your local machine.